Autoritat del Transport Metropolità: Integrated Fare System

-There are eight basic types of fare-integrated cards—the T-10, T-50/30, T-70/30, T-Mes, T-Jove, T-Trimestre, T-Dia and T-16—, all of which are multiple-time tickets or unlimited passes allowing free-of-charge interchange between transport modes in 1 hour and 25 minutes within one fare zone (plus 15 minutes for each additional zone).
-Single tickets are not fare-integrated and thus they do not allow interchange between transport modes or operating companies.
+There are seven basic types of fare-integrated cards—the T-casual, T-familiar, T-grup, T-usual, T-Jove, T-Dia and T-16—, all of which are multiple-time tickets or unlimited passes allowing free-of-charge interchange between transport modes in 1 hour and 25 minutes within one fare zone (plus 15 minutes for each additional zone).
+Single tickets (Bitllet senzill) are not fare-integrated and thus they do not allow interchange between transport modes or operating companies.
+However from May 2025 they can be issued on T-mobilitat contactless cards.

 All fare-integrated cards are identified with letter T followed by a hyphen ("T-") before a distinct name.
 There currently exist about 80 types of fare-integrated cards, depending on the number of fare zones permitted to cross, their validity period as well as the existence of fare reductions.
 Non-personalised fare-integrated cards can be purchased at railway and bus stations, at tram stops, at customer service points of the integrated companies, at CaixaBank cash machines, as well as at newsagent's shops and a number of small shops.

-The eight basic fare-integrated cards have the following features:
+The seven basic fare-integrated cards have the following features: